syncfusion-content/winui-docs/winui/Barcode/Symbology-Types.md

 ### UPC

-The `UpcBarcode`(Universal Product Code), also known as UPC-A. It encodes 12 numeric digits.
+The `UPCBarcode`(Universal Product Code), also known as UPC-A. It encodes 12 numeric digits.
 UPC barcode symbology mostly used in trade items.

 {% highlight xaml %}